ozos/ozos.github.io/about.md

 I graduated from [Universidad Autonoma Metropolitana](http://www.azc.uam.mx/), majoring in Computer engineering as a Computer Engineer.

-I am in transition between school and landing a job in career field of computer programming and software development or computer security.
-I am currently working in personal projects and looking for new job opportunities.

-In addition, I do some computer repair and maintenance.
+I work in a Cybersecurity.

 ## My lifelong passion

 I have been passionate about computers for a really long time.
-I have been involved and interested in different computing fields like computer hardware, databases, computer networking, network security, algorithms and mainly programming.
+I have been involved and interested in different computing fields like computer hardware, databases, computer networking, network security, algorithms and programming.

-I enjoy learning new things about programming, computers and life.
+I enjoy learning new things about security, programming, computers and life.

 ## Why this page